thingsboard/thingsboard.github.io/docs/trendz/install/docker.md

 {% endcapture %}
 {% include templates/info-banner.md content=dockerComposeStandalone %}

-To upgrade Trendz to the latest version those steps should be done **for each intermediate version**.
+To upgrade Trendz to the latest version those steps can be done immediately from old version to the latest without doing it **for each intermediate version** (as opposed to ThingsBoard, where this is required).

 ## Troubleshooting

 ### DNS issues

 {% include templates/troubleshooting/dns-issues.md %}

+## Post-installation steps

+{% include templates/trendz/install/post-installation-steps.md %}

 ## Next steps